 Kidney Transplant or Renal Transplant Defined:

 A Kidney Transplant is a surgical procedure performed to replace a diseased and/or poorly functioning Kidney with a healthy one provided by a donor.
-Transplanted kidneys may come from deceased organ donors (cadaver donor), or they may be provided by a living donor.
+Transplanted kidneys may come from deceased organ donors (cadaver donors), or a living donor may give them.
+Those provided by a living donor are commonly referred to as a living transplant and will generally be considered more favorably by the life insurance industry.

 Common causes for Kidney Failure may include: